Metropolis (METRO) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Metropolis Historical Price

-According to the latest data gathered on Metropolis live price page, the current price of Metropolis is 0.609211USD.
-The circulating supply of Metropolis(METRO) is 5.00M METRO , giving it a market capitalization of $3.05M.
+According to the latest data gathered on Metropolis live price page, the current price of Metropolis is 0.499157USD.
+The circulating supply of Metropolis(METRO) is 5.00M METRO , giving it a market capitalization of $2.50M.

 The Metropolis Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of METRO based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.